 For example, to copy a file from /var/www/html/file to /var/log/test, you will run the commands below

 The command options for Rsync are listed below:

 -a, --archive archive mode -v, --verbose increase verbosity -z, --compress compress file data during the transfer -t, --times preserve modification times -p, --perms preserve permissions -h, --human-readable output numbers in a more human-readable format -l, --links copy symlinks as symlinks -e, --rsh=COMMAND specify the remote shell to use --numeric-ids don't map uid/gid values by user/group name --delete delete extraneous files from dest dirs

 Copying the directory /tmp/local/public to /var/www/html, you’ll run the commands below:

 This copies all the content in /var/local/public to /var/www/html

-To copy local content to a remote host, you’ll use the format as followed below:
+To copy local content to a remote host, you’ll use the format as follows below:

 rync -avzh /var/local/content email@example.com:/var/remote/content